healygi/planet-memory/README.md

 - I inspected each one and was happy with the level of responsivity.

 - I ran my deployed site on Google Chrome, Safari, Internet Explorer, Firefox and Opera to make sure all worked well.

+- I found some interesting bugs when testing my site:

+1. The user was able to click the same card twice and find a match which was incorrect - so I debugged this and turned off the event listener when the user selects the card.
+2. The user could also match the same card twice so I made sure that the card ID and the card chosen were strictly equal for it to be an accurate match.
+3. The timer ran into negative so I made sure it stopped at 0:00 and presented the user with an alert to restart the game.

 ## Mobile Devices